 Space curves in n-dimensional affine or projective space present a major challenge that we did not need to deal with for plane curves, instead of a single equation a system of n-1 or more equations are needed.
 This system is far from unique and, in many cases, may be over-determined.
-Since I allow numerical coefficients and, in general, numerical over-determined systems are to be avoided, specical methods must be used.
+Since I allow numerical coefficients and, in general, numerical over-determined systems are to be avoided, special methods must be used.

-For more information, a here is a 30 page PDF summary of this volume.
 In addition here is a Mathematica 11.2 notebook with code and examples for the global functions used in this book along with an alphabetical list of the fuctions (PDF) with their syntax.